pinobatch/pently/docs/pentlyas.md

 Patterns may be defined inside or outside a song.
 A pattern defined inside a song inherits the song's `time` and `scale`.
-If a pattern is defined  outside a song, and its `scale` does not match that of the song, it will be played with rows in all tracks the same duration, which may not be what you want.
+If a pattern is defined outside a song, and its `scale` does not match that of the song, it will be played with rows in all tracks the same duration, which may or may not be what you want.

 The **`tempo`** command tells how many beats are played per minute.
 This can be a decimal, which will be rounded to the nearest whole